Scoring Nim: General properties of the payoff function

-Similarly, considering all possible outcomes for $(2k+1,2k,1)$ ($k\geq 2$) when $|N|$ is sufficiently large, we find that the optimal sequence of moves consists of the current player first taking 3 stones from the pile with $2k+1$ stones, followed by the opponent taking 1 stone from the pile with $2k$ stones.
-This leads to the inductive conclusion that:
+Similarly, considering all possible outcomes for $(2k+1,2k,1)$ ($k\geq 2$) when $|N|$ is sufficiently large, we find that the optimal sequence of moves consists of the current player first taking 3 stones from the pile with $2k+1$ stones, followed by the opponent taking 1 stone from the pile with $2k$ stones; that is,